underscoreio/underscoreio/src/_posts/2017-01-17-agile-awards.md

 A successful technology project requires the convergence of good tools, good people, and a good environment.
-We were able to achieve all three at Barclays reaulting in the delivery of an outstanding success.
+We were able to achieve all three at Barclays resulting in the delivery of an outstanding success.

 [wealth]: [https://wealth.barclays.com/]
 [ib]: [https://myapplication.international.barclays.com/ib/initialRegistration]